JosephPai/my_academic_page/content/authors/admin/_index.md

 His research interests currently focus on computer vision and visual search.
 He has experiences in image classification, image retrieve, representation learning and image caption.

-Zechen is expected to complete M.Eng. degree in Computer Science by 2022 Summer and applying for Ph.D starting from 2022 Fall.
-Here is his Curriculum Vitae.
+Zechen is expected to complete M.S. degree in Computer Science by 2022 Summer and applying for Ph.D starting from 2022 Fall.
+Here is his [Curriculum Vitae](files/cv.pdf).

 He is currently looking for a research internship opportunity!